jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: Does Winter Soldier gain an XP if he is stunned while stunning a defender?

 A: Yes.

 ^(Source: FB Post - Chad Daniel - UDE Approved)

----

-Q: Can I gain 2 XP in a single turn with Winter Solder (MC) if I attack (with an X-Men character on board) and stun a character, freeze, and then ready with X-Factor and attack again and stun another character?

-A: No. While you could use X-Factor to ready him and attack again, you would not be able to get another XP.
-Winter Soldier's text says, When Winter Soldier stuns a defending enemy character, you may Freeze Winter Soldier if he's not already Frozen.
-If you do, he gains an XP."
-Since he is already frozen, you can not freeze him again to get a 2nd XP."

-Note: This wording has been updated in the Official Card Reference Document.

-^(Source: FB Post - Chad Daniel - UDE Approved)